Clergy Support Trust: The extent of clerical poverty

-This is the reason why there were so many charities established to assist Clergymen and their widows and orphans.
-The list of such charities prepared by the editor of the Ecclesiastical Gazette in 1859 shows some 59 central, and 153 Diocesan charities for the assistance of the Clergy.

 Amalgamation of charities

-During the twentieth century the Sons of the Clergy Corporation and the Friends of the Clergy Corporation found increasing opportunities to support each other's work, and to cooperate on charitable projects.
-In 2005 they committed to finding a route to permanent union, with widespread sharing of resources.
-In 2006 they began a process of "common trusteeship" whereby the same people were appointed as Trustees of both charities.
-In 2007 the two Corporations moved into a single headquarters together, with a totally unified staff, remaining separate entities only in a legal and accountancy sense.
-The process of formally amalgamating the two Corporations was complex, but was completed in December 2012, when the Corporation of the Sons & Friends of the Clergy (usually referred to as just 'Sons & Friends of the Clergy") came into being.
-In March 2019 the charity changed its working name to Clergy Support Trust, to reflect the fact that almost a third of those in ordained Anglican ministry are now women, and the 'Sons & Friends' name was off-putting to many female clergy.
+During the 20th century, the Sons of the Clergy Corporation and the Friends of the Clergy Corporation found increasing opportunities to support each other's work and to cooperate.

+In 2005, they committed to finding a route to permanent union, with widespread sharing of resources.

+In 2006, they began a process of "common trusteeship" whereby the same people were appointed as Trustees of both charities.

+In 2007, the two corporations moved into a single headquarters together, with a totally unified staff, remaining separate entities only in a legal and accountancy sense.

+The process of formally amalgamating the two corporations was complex, but was completed in December 2012, when the Corporation of the Sons & Friends of the Clergy (or 'Sons & Friends of the Clergy") came into being.

+In March 2019, the charity changed its working name to Clergy Support Trust, to reflect the fact that almost a third of those in ordained Anglican ministry are now women, and the 'Sons & Friends' name was off-putting to many female clergy.

 Charitable objects

-The charity's objects, as enshrined in its 1678 Royal Charter as subsequently amended by Order in Council in 1971, 2012, 2017 and 2020, are to support eligible beneficiaries in:
+The charity's objects, enshrined in its 1678 royal charter, as subsequently amended by Orders in Council in 1971, 2012, 2017 and 2020, are to support eligible beneficiaries in: